iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > If it weren't so disturbing that something like this is just being touted by DHHS to slow Covid, I'd be jumping for joy.
 But, now,, all i can muster is too little too late for 100s of 1000s.Apple cranks out a new iPhone with world-wide ads faster than this.
 I'd say I can't believe it but, this is a red state and the "Red Pres" is pulling out all stops to pull a victory out of his red, you know what, like he did last time.
 Meadows did say they weren't going to try to control the virus.
 Shameful!<br> :date: __2020-11-02 12:23:28__

-> Such a small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
-It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.
-So no way to know if this approach to contact tracing is working at all.<br> :date: __2020-11-01 13:23:16__

 > After installing this app, 2 of my other apps disappeared from my phone.
 Also another day my flashlight randomly turned on and I want even touching my phone.
 I've uninstalled the app since.<br> :date: __2020-10-28 18:01:57__

 > Great idea, problematic execution.
 Gives a false sense of security.
 With so few people in this state getting tested, so few wearing masks, it's unlikely that most of your covid exposure will be captured & recorded by this app.
 And you must leave Bluetooth on for it to work?
 I understand why, but it's a battery drain, & constant EMF radiation exposure is an unwelcome side effect.
 If the app was automatically on everyone's phone, testing was widespread, & positives were autologged, then maybe.<br> :date: __2020-10-20 05:53:33__

-> Edited review: after download, I cannot access any of my connected Bluetooth apratutus.
-Now my car Bluetooth, 3 different air pods and 2 earpieces will not connect at all but I was told they'd work in conjunction.
-That's not true for "MY" phone operating system.
-Thought it was the perfect app but now I have doubts because 2 Bluetooth apps CANNOT be used at same time, so please don't tell downloaders or be sure to share correct information.<br> :date: __2020-10-19 21:36:12__

-> Meh...<br> :date: __2020-10-16 13:18:34__